• Skip to primary navigation

 • In a heavy small saucepan on over medium heat, heat olive oil.
 Add shallot and sauté until shallot is transparent.

-• Add lemon zest, plum preserves and balsamic vinegar.
+• Add lemon zest, plum preserves balsamic vinegar and glazing liquid.
 Stir or whisk to combine and allow to simmer on low for 10 minutes until thickened (stirring periodically).
-Allow glaze to cool.

 • Allow glaze to cool.

-• While glaze is cooling, rinse hens and allow to drain with cavity facing down for 10 minutes.
-Pat dry inside and out with paper towels.
+• While glaze is cooling, pat dry inside and out with paper towels.

 • Liberally rub the salt and pepper inside and outside of the hens.